 Like many fellow aviators, I had always wanted to be involved in building an aircraft.
 While a member of the EAA (US) for over 20 years, I had not found an opportunity to do so, until then.

 Following my visit to Norfolk Island, I contacted Reg Brost who is the owner of Aerokits Pty Ltd the Australian and New Zealand Agent for ICP to discuss the aircraft.
 Later after reviewing the aircraft build and having formed a business plan, I negotiated to become his sub agent for New Zealand.

 To be honest I was (and still am) surprised that not much interest had been generated in New Zealand, unlike Australia where there are hundreds of Savannah’s flying.
-I believe the S model is just a perfect aircraft for both North and South Island aviators.
-Especially considering its amazing short field capability, design materials and associated strength, flight visibility and + 7.5 hour range capability.
+I believe the S model is just a perfect aircraft for both North and South Island aviators considering its amazing short field capability, sturdy design, quality materials and associated strength, flight visibility and + 7.5 hour range capability.

-Haydn offered to take me under his wing and together we set about the build of a Savannah S model in Westwind Aviation’s hangar at Forest Field (NZFF).
+Haydn offered to take me under his wing and together we set about the build of a Savannah S model in my hangar at Forest Field (NZFF).
 Our engineering mentor was Evan Bellworthy from the Sports Aircraft Association of New Zealand (SAANZ).

 When the aircraft was finished in March 2016, it was registered as ZK MYN and the CAA certification process was undertaken.
 The aircraft received a Permit to Fly, was test flown by Evan Bellworthy and then completed a 25 hour flight test period.
 It had been a very enjoyable build.